Habanossi/Tree-of-Skill/Notes of ideas.md

 ### ADD WORKPLACES, SCHOOLS AND SUCH to different knowledge, ability or proficiency fields. example add metalworking companies, metalworker and metalworker school to metalworking proficiency
 ### a specialization inside of that proficiency may equal to or require or benefit from a specialization in studies.
 A doctorate in some specific tech field, for example.

+Add all of wikipedia to the tree, most of it going to knowledge probably.

 different ways that nodes can be connected in cooking: